-During our OFSTED Inspection in March 2018, a team inspector described North Birmingham Academy as a “microcosm of the very best of British Society” as he reflected on the relationships between students, staff and all members of the school community.
+During our last OFSTED Inspection, a team inspector described North Birmingham Academy as a “microcosm of the very best of British Society” as he reflected on the relationships between students, staff and all members of the school community.
 We are extremely proud of our community diversity and seek to build on the comment above as an exemplar of effective equality and diversity in action.

 As an Academy our community reflects and celebrates the exciting diversity in the City.